Rococo (ca. 1715 - 1780)

 Madame de Pompadour, Francois Boucher, 1756, Pinakothek Munich.
 Photo: Epochs of Fashion

-Characteristic for the 'Rococo'is the refined, detailed and powdery style of this era.
-France dominated culture across Europe and Northern America with its luxury consumer industries.
-Porcelain, furniture, and textiles from that country were bought by, or copied, in the rest of Europe.
+France dominated court culture across Europe and Northern America with its luxury consumer industries.
+Porcelain, furniture, and textiles from that country were bought by, or copied, in the rest of Europe and to the colonies.
 Louis XIV, the Sun King, had fostered the creation of these industries to strengthen the at the time weak French economy, make the nobility spend their large fortunes and assign France a lasting place in fashion for centuries to come.
 The more austere and rigorous style of the Baroque had given way to more decorative and refined designs in all arts - architecture, painting, sculpture, and decorative arts like furniture or dress.
-It is the time of Madame de Pompadour's influence, of Marie Antoinette's adolescence and queendom.
+It is in France the time of Madame de Pompadour's influence, of Marie Antoinette's adolescence and queendom.
+In England, the Georgian era spans the years from 1714 to 1837, named after the reigns of George I, II, III and IV.

 Robe à la Francaise, Museo di Palazzo Mocenigo, Venice.
 Photo: Epochs of Fashion